-- 1.2.1 Traditional ground floors were usually of solid construction, with a stone slab (Fig. 3) or tile surface laid on the ground.
+Traditional ground floors were usually of solid construction, with a stone slab or tile surface laid on the ground.
 The stones or tiles may be laid directly on earth, or on some form of lime, sand or ash base.
 Modern, solid ground floors are usually of concrete, with damp proof membranes (usually impermeable plastic sheeting) separating the floor surface from the ground; they may also have insulation beneath or within the floor structure.
-Traditional solid ground floors do not have insulation or damp proof membranes; as with traditional walls, they rely on their mass and the breathability of the construction to allow moisture to evaporate. - 1.2.2 From the 18th century, suspended timber ground floors were also used (Fig. 4), with floorboards on timber joists set well above the ground.
-In such constructions there is usually ventilation beneath the floor, ideally with air vents in two opposite external walls, which is essential to control ground moisture and to prevent timber decay.
+Traditional solid ground floors do not have insulation or damp proof membranes; as with traditional walls, they rely on their mass and the breathability of the construction to allow moisture to evaporate.

-Fig. 3 Traditional stone slab flooring
+Fig. 2 Traditional stone flag flooring and elm boards